Donald Trump Jr. Hit With Subpoena To Testify In Russia Collusion Probe After He Refused Mueller Interview

 The Mueller report states that Trump Jr. “declined to be voluntarily interviewed” by the special counsel.
 But the following two lines in the report are redacted because — the redaction by Attorney general William Barr states — to reveal them would reveal information from grand jury testimony.

 The report’s mention of Trump Jr.’s refusal to be interviewed comes during Mueller’s discussion of the June 9, 2016, meeting at Trump Tower in New York, between Trump Jr. and a group of Russians led by Kremlin-tied lawyer Natalia Veselnitskaya, who also refused to be interviewed and remains outside of the United States.
-But according to some legal experts, as Inquisitr has reported, Trump Jr. could have been indicted on campaign finance violation charges, because he took the meeting on the promise that the Russians would convey “incriminating” information about Democrat Hillary Clinton.
+But according to some legal experts, as The Inquisitr has reported, Trump Jr. could have been indicted on campaign finance violation charges, because he took the meeting on the promise that the Russians would convey “incriminating” information about Democrat Hillary Clinton.

-Such information could be considered a “thing of value” to the Trump campaign, and campiagn law forbids receiving contributions from foreign sources, as law professor Richard Hasen noted in an opinion article published by Slate magazine online.
+Such information could be considered a “thing of value” to the Trump campaign, and campaign law forbids receiving contributions from foreign sources, as law professor Richard Hasen noted in an opinion article published by Slate magazine online.

 According to CNBC, however, the Senate Intelligence Committee is primarily interested in questioning Trump Jr. about statements he made in his 2017 testimony, in which he claimed that he was only “peripherally aware” that the Trump Organization was attempting to strike a deal to build a Trump Tower in Moscow, before and during the 2016 presidential campaign.